smithjjoseph/EEG-robotic-hand/README.md

 # EEG-Robotic-Hand

-*BEng Dissertation Project involving the use of EEG with a qb softhand robot*
+*BEng Dissertation Project involving the use of EEG to control a qb softhand 2 robot*

+**ROS:** Robotic hand control scripts

-**test-video:** Contains videos used as stimuli for obtaining EEG data
+**test-video:** SVG video stimulus for obtaining EEG data

-**ROS:** Code for controlling hand robot
+**vision:** Computer vision-based stimulus for robotic hand